-Rachel represents individuals and companies in a broad range of business matters.
-Her experience includes entity formation and structuring, mergers and acquisitions, dissolution, contract negotiation, and general corporate counseling.
-In addition, she regularly advises clients in all phases of the growth cycle on a range of commercial matters and business transactions.
+Rachel is a member of McGrath North’s business and corporate practice group.
+As part of that team, Rachel represents individuals and companies in a broad range of business matters, including entity formation and structuring, mergers and acquisitions, contract negotiation, regulatory compliance, and general corporate counseling.
 She enjoys working closely with clients to help them accomplish their business goals, tailoring legal advice and solutions to fit each client’s operation.

 - Creighton University School of Law (J.D., Magna Cum Laude, 2016)